Ridge Tile Replacement Cost

 Why Do Roof Ridge Tiles Fail?

-Over time the cement on the roof can fail due to constant exposure to high winds and bad weather, but they should last a few decades before needing replaced if fitted properly in the first place.
+Over time the cement on the roof can fail due to constant exposure to high winds and bad weather, but they should last around 20 to 30 years before needing replaced if fitted properly in the first place.

 A professional re-cementing or repointing of the ridge tiles would be expected to lift the ridge tiles, remove all the old mortar, and then re-bed the tiles onto new cement.